puppetlabs/puppetlabs-peadm/documentation/add_replica.md

 - **Type:** `Optional[String]`
 - **Description:**
-  Path to token file, only required if located in a non-default location.
+  The Path to token file, only required if located in a non-default location.